Do your Vatican Tours include admission fees?

 Yes, you can bring a small bag with you on your tour.
 Bags, backpacks or luggage measuring more than 40·35·15 centimeters are, however, not allowed into the Vatican Museums and must be checked at the cloakroom.
 The same applies to large umbrellas, tripods and any other objects that could potentially be harmful to other visitors or damage works of art in the Museums.
 The cloakroom storage is free of charge, but please be aware that it is located approximately 20 minutes walking distance from the conclusion point of the Vatican tours.

-Yes, all of our tours (with the exception of the Vatican Mosaic Tour), include the Sistine Chapel.
+Yes, all of our tours (with the exception of the Vatican Mosaic Studio Tour and Ultimate St. Peter’s Basilica Tour) include the Sistine Chapel.

 Is photography allowed in the Vatican?